-Associated Student Government (ASG) Student Activity Fee: \$1.50 for each credit hour (This fee is approved by ASG & College Board)
+· Associated Student Government (ASG) Student Activity Fee: \$1.50 for each credit hour

+(This fee is approved by ASG & College Board)

 Course Fees: Certain courses may require a fee(s) in addition to tuition.
-Course-specific fees are published quarterly in the Schedule of Classes.
+Course-specific fees are listed in the quarterly Schedule of Classes on the BMCC website.